alumae/gst-kaldi-nnet2-online/README.md

     sudo apt-get install gstreamer1.0-plugins-bad  gstreamer1.0-plugins-base gstreamer1.0-plugins-good  gstreamer1.0-pulseaudio  gstreamer1.0-plugins-ugly  gstreamer1.0-tools libgstreamer1.0-dev

+Install the Jansson library development package (version 2.7 or newer), used for encoding results as JSON:

+    sudo apt-get install libjansson-dev

 Now we can compile this plugin.
 Change to `src` of this project:

     cd src